 Regional Sales Representative Scam: How It Works

 The potential rep (you) is promised a 10% commission on every transaction.
-There is no registration fee and no charges, so you think it is a great job, already doing math on how much you can earn per month.
+There is no registration fee and no charges, so you think it is a great job; already doing math on how much you can earn per month.
 You are in!
 A week or two after you sign up, you receive an order from a “client” – $20,000 worth of products or services.
 Wow, you could make $2,000 if this goes through!
-The deal does go through, and you get your “client’s satisfaction”.
+The deal goes through, and you get your “client's satisfaction.”

-The scammer will send you the $20,000 check and, following instructions, you deposit it in your account, keep your $2,000 and send the rest to the company that hired you.
-The fake check that you received and deposited will bounce in a few business days, making you responsible to the bank for $18,000.
+The scammer will send you the $20,000 check, and following instructions, you deposit it in your account, keep your $2,000, and send the rest to the company that hired you.
+The fake check you received and deposited will bounce in a few business days, making you responsible to the bank for $18,000.

 The image above is captured from an actual scam e-mail.